 print(resp.text)

-Download PHP sample code
+Download php sample code

 Step 1.
-Open the entry code demo.php
+Open entry code demo.php

 - CRS AppId